People

 ben.renley@uconn.edu | Google Scholar Profile

-I am a third-year PhD student at the University of Connecticut in the Human Development and Family Sciences department.
-My research interests center around health disparities driven by social determinants at multiple levels of the environment (e.g., policy, schools, families).
-I am particularly interested in the intersections between SGM identities and disability and how these identities relate to social and health related outcomes.
+I am a fourth-year PhD student at the University of Connecticut in the Human Development and Family Sciences department.
+My research interests center around health disparities driven by social determinants at multiple levels of the environment (e.g., policy, schools, families) for gender diverse youth.
+I am also interested in the intersections between SGD identities and disability and how these multiple identities relate to social and health related outcomes.

 Cali Salafia (she/her)